platvampb/react-tutorial/README.md

 ### Installation
 We need to install `redux` and the interfacing library `react-redux`.

-**action** Run `npm install --save redux react-redux`, and then start the webpack dev server.
+**Action** Run `npm install --save redux react-redux`, and then start the webpack dev server.
 You should see two lines "Step 0" and "Click to complete!" on the page.

 ### Redux basics
 We use Redux in our React project to manage our app-level data as a state tree.
 The idea is similar to the `state` object in React Component, so you can think of the Redux state tree as the `state` object for the entire app.